Plesiomonas

 - Distinguish from Shigella spp. by oxidase test; distinguished from Aeromonas by negative DNAse testing.

-- Mechanism of diarrhea due to Plesiomonas shigelloides is unknown.
-It is capable of producing a cholera-like enterotoxin, thermostable enterotoxin, and also a thermolabile enterotoxin.
+- The mechanism of diarrhea due to Plesiomonas shigelloides is unknown.
+It can produce a cholera-like enterotoxin, thermostable enterotoxin, and thermolabile enterotoxin.

 - Many isolates produce beta-lactamases.